FeanorTheElf/he-ring/examples/bfv_basics/Readme.md

     negacyclic_ntt: PhantomData::<DefaultNegacyclicNTT>
 };
 ```
-Here, we set the RLWE dimension to `2^log2_N = 2^12 = 4096` and the size of the RLWE modulus `q` to be between `105` and `110` bits - these choices give 128 bits of security, according to the HE standard <https://homomorphicencryption.org/wp-content/uploads/2018/11/HomomorphicEncryptionStandardv1.1.pdf>.
+Here, we set the RLWE dimension to `2^log2_N = 2^12 = 4096` and the size of the RLWE modulus `q` to be between `105` and `110` bits - these choices give 128 bits of security, according to "Security Guidelines for Implementing Homomorphic Encryption" <https://ia.cr/2024/463>.
 Furthermore, we can also specify an allocator - here simply the global allocator [`std::alloc::Global`] - that will be used to allocate memory for ciphertexts, and the type of the NTT implementation to use.
 Here, we choose [`crate::DefaultNegacyclicNTT`], which will point either to the (somewhat slow) native NTT, or the HEXL-based NTT (if the feature `use_hexl`) is enabled.